lehigh-university-libraries/docker-builds/gulp/README.md

 # gulp

-For use in themes based on gulp that need assets generated
+For use in themes using gulp for asset generation

 ```
 Rebuild count: 0